 If the notion of getting the best price for movable property has only crept to reception by insensible steps, it is all but certain that the idea of taking the highest obtainable rent for land is relatively of very modern origin.
 The rent of land corresponds to the price of goods, but doubtless was infinitely slower in conforming to economical law, since the impression of a brotherhood in the ownership of land still survived when goods had long since become the subject of individual property.
-So strong is the presumption against the existence of competition rents in a eopled by village communities that it uire the very clearest evidence to conthat they were anywhere found under ditions of society, but the evidence (as I remarkably unconvincing.
-I of course certain classes of people are so slightly ith the village community that, under the new conditions introduced into India by the English, their rents would probably have become competition rents.
-The problem, however, presented by these classes is not antiquarian but political.
-It. is identical with that terrible problem of pauperism which began to press on English statesmen as soon as the old English cultivating groups began distinctly to fall to pieces.
+So strong is the presumption against the existence of competition rents in a country peopled by village communities that it would require the very clearest evidence to convince me that they were anywhere found under native conditions of society, but the evidence (as I told you) is remarkably unconvincing.
+I of course admit that certain classes of people are so slightly connected with the village community that, under the new conditions introduced into India by the English, their rents would probably have become competition rents.
+The problem, however, presented by these classes is not antiquarian but political. is identical with that terrible problem of pauperism which began to press on English statesmen as soon LECT.
+VI.

+as the old English cultivating groups began distinctly to fall to pieces.
 In India the solution will be far more difficult than it has proved here, since the country has little mineral fuel and can have no manufactures on a scale to occupy a large surplus population; and emigration for the most part is regarded as mortal sin.